 PowerBuilder can connect, save, and retrieve data in both ANSI/DBCS and Unicode databases.
 When character data or command text is sent to the database, PowerBuilder sends a DBCS string if the UTF8 database parameter is set to 0 (the default).
 If UTF8 is set to 1, PowerBuilder sends a UTF-8 string.
 The database server must be configured correctly to accept UTF-8 strings.
-See the description of the UTF8 database parameter in the online Help for more information.
+See the description of the UTF8 database parameter in Section 1.1.182, "UTF8" in Connection Reference.